Skip to content ↓

 At BJA, we follow the White Rose Maths scheme of learning which underpins the values behind the mastery approach to teaching mathematics.There are many elements to the teaching and learning of Maths: it is not only the ability to calculate (being mathematically fluent) but also the ability to apply these skills to real life scenarios (solve problems and investigate) and also to talk knowledgeably about mathematical working (reasoning).

-During this term we will be focussing on STATISTICS, 2D SHAPE & 3D SHAPE
+During this term we will be focussing on FRACTIONS, 2D SHAPE & 3D SHAPE

 Below you will see a number of links for different websites to support your child with their mathematical learning.